obersd/obersd/README.md

 ### Hi there 👋

+My name is Alejandro Vargas but I like if they say my alias: Lex

 <!--
 **obersd/obersd** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.